-When you are in Clarkson, you'll notice that it is more blue-collar than most other communities in America.
-54.95% of Clarkson’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Clarkson is a city of production and manufacturing workers, service providers, and sales and office workers.
-There are especially a lot of people living in Clarkson who work in food service (11.50%), office and administrative support (11.18%), and sales jobs (4.79%).
+Clarkson is a blue-collar town, with 52.16% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Clarkson is a city of sales and office workers, production and manufacturing workers, and construction workers and builders.
+There are especially a lot of people living in Clarkson who work in office and administrative support (13.95%), sales jobs (8.64%), and food service (5.98%).

 The overall crime rate in Clarkson is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-Clarkson is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Clarkson does not have a public transit system used by locals to get to and from work.

 The people who call Clarkson home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Clarkson residents report their race to be White, followed by Native American.
+The greatest number of Clarkson residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Clarkson include Irish, English, Scots-Irish, and Norwegian.